 A good extender will accommodate your needs without compromising safety.
 I always recommend reading reviews and checking with your vehicle’s dealer if you’re unsure.

-The Important Role of Seat Belt Extenders in Safety
+The Role of Seat Belt Extenders in Safety

-• Never use an extender that feels loose or doesn’t lock fully in place.
+- Never use an extender that feels loose or unstable

-• Keep the extender out of reach of children when not in use.
+- Keep extenders out of reach of children when not in use

 Summary: Should You Use a Seat Belt Extender?